US Response 'Hasn't Changed The Calculus' Of Russian Interference, NSA Chief Says - Slashdot

 I mean do anything besides be the only ones to collude, that is.

+The Democrats are accusing Republicans of siding with Russia...
+That's a knee slapper right there.

+Please note, I'm not a Trump supporter or even a Republican supporter.
+This shit you just can't make up.

 Going after attacks at origin is risky...
-(Score:3)
+(Score:4, Interesting)

 But Rogers also made clear that he had not been granted what he called "the day-to-day authority" to disrupt Russian hacking operations at their point of origin.